-Zoological collection(s):

-√ Nationally approved facility ļ

-√ Collection(s) must cover a broad spectrum of species and include ļ

-representatives of at least three (3) orders from at least two (2) classes.

-Caseload:

-The caseload of the institution(s) must be large enough to afford the candidate ļ

-adequate exposure to all required phases of practice of the specialty.
-In practice

-case-load must exceed 650 cases /year.

-Please fill in approximate average annual case load over last 5 years: ļ

-Taxon-based ļ

-Invertebrate

-Fish ļ

-Amphibian ļ

-Reptile

-Avian

-Marsupial

-Rodent/Lagomorph

-Large carnivore ļ

-Other carnivore

-Great ape

-Other non human primates

-Marine mammal

-Hoofstock

-Megavertebrate

-Discipline-based

-Emergency/critical care ļ
+- o Emergency/critical care

-Transport/shipment ļ
+- Transport/shipment

-Preventative health
+- o Preventative health

-Reproductive
+- o Reproductive

-Infectious disease
+- o Infectious disease

-Nutritional

-Non-infectious disease

-Behavioral management

-Medical records: a complete medical record must be maintained for each

-individual case and rapid retrieval of information about any patient or flock

-should be possible.

-√ ZIMS or equivalent (name of program) is used.

-Diagnostic imaging equipment

-V Radiography equipment.

-√ Ultrasonography equipment.

-✓ Endoscopy equipment.

-V CT (can be off site).

-V MRI (can be off site).

-Clinical pathology: a clinical pathology laboratory for haematological, clinical

-chemistry, microbiological, parasitological and cytological diagnosis must be

-available.
-Access to a veterinary diagnostic laboratory for samples not

-processed in house.

-// Migroscopo V Microscope.
-V Equipment/supplies for staining and for fecal analysis. ✓ Blood chemistry bench top or portable analyser/ blood gas analyser.
+Nutritional Non-infectious disease Behavioral management Medical records: a complete medical record must be maintained for each individual case and rapid retrieval of information about any patient or flock should be possible.
+ZIMS or equivalent (name of program) is used.
+Diagnostic imaging equipment Radiography equipment.
+Ultrasonography equipment.
+Endoscopy equipment. o CT (can be off site). o MRI (can be off site).
+Clinical pathology: a clinical pathology laboratory for haematological, clinical chemistry, microbiological, parasitological and cytological diagnosis must be available.
+Access to a veterinary diagnostic laboratory for samples not processed in house. o Microscope.
+Equipment/supplies for staining and for fecal analysis. o Blood chemistry bench top or portable analyser/ blood gas analyser.
 Pathology services: Morphologic pathology: a separate room for gross pathological examination must be available.
 Facilities for histopathological examination of necropsy tissues must be available.
-Anatomic pathology reports must be retained and retrievable. √ PM-room √ Access to histology service. ✓ Microscope available to resident to review slides.
+Anatomic pathology reports must be retained and retrievable. o PM-room Access to histology service.
+Microscope available to resident to review slides.
 Medical and surgical facilities: Clinical examination rooms: the examination rooms must be designed, constructed, used, and maintained consistent with the current concepts of practice.
-They must be sufficient in number and size to accommodate the case load. √ Appropriate clinical examination room.
-Appropriate sterile surgical suite Isolation facilities/Quarantine areas including appropriate consideration to biosecurity and control of pathogen spread between units. ✓ Appropriate isolation facilities.
-Anaesthetic and critical care equipment: Appropriate anaesthetic and critical care equipment must be available.
-V Remote injection equipment.
-V Range of induction masks and endotracheal tubespharmacological agents and suitable circuits. ✓ Gaseous vaporiser together with an adequate scavenging system. ✓ Anaesthetic monitoring equipment. ✓ Ready to hand emergency resuscitation equipment. v Ready to hand emergency resuscitation equipment.
-Surgical instrumentation: a full complement of general and special instrumentation for diagnostic and surgical procedures must be available. √ Appropriate surgical equipment for collection animals.
-Photography: photographic equipment for documentation of disease must be available. √ Digital camera and option for image storage.
-Sterilisation : Steam, heat, or gaseous sterilisation of surgical instrumentation and supplies must be available. √ Sterilisation equipment.
-Staff: Resident should work with multiple veterinarians, veterinary technicians/ keepers. ✓ At least one veterinarian on staff outside primary ECZM mentor ✓ At least one veterinary technician or equivalent on staff Medical library: a library containing recent textbooks and current journals relating to Zoological Medicine and its supporting disciplines must be immediately accessible to the Resident. ✓ The resident must have access to all titles on the current reading list (can be electronic through university). ciccionic iniough university).
+They must be sufficient in number and size to accommodate the case load.
+Appropriate clinical examination room. o Appropriate sterile surgical suite

+Iso Isolation facilities/Quarantine areas including appropriate consideration to biosecurity and control of pathogen spread between units.
+0 o Appropriate isolation facilities.
+An aesthetic and critical care equipment: Appropriate anaesthetic and critical care equipment must be available.
+0 Remote injection equipment.
+0 Range of induction masks and endotracheal tubespharmacological agents and suitable circuits.
+0 Gaseous vaporiser together with an adequate scavenging system.
+0 Anaesthetic monitoring equipment.
+0 Ready to hand emergency resuscitation equipment.
+Sui rgical instrumentation: a full complement of general and special ins trumentation for diagnostic and surgical procedures must be available.
+0 Appropriate surgical equipment for collection animals.
+Photography: photographic equipment for documentation of disease must be available.
+0 Digital camera and option for image storage.
+Sterilisation: Steam, heat, or gaseous sterilisation of surgical instrumentation and supplies must be available.
+0 Sterilisation equipment.
+Staff: Resident should work with multiple veterinarians, veterinary technicians/ keepers.
+0 At least one veterinarian on staff outside primary ECZM mentor 0 At least one veterinary technician or equivalent on staff Medical library: a library containing recent textbooks and current journals relating to Zoological Medicine and its supporting disciplines must be immediately accessible to the Resident.
+0 The resident must have access to all titles on the current reading list (can be electronic through university).